 Center for Maritime Training - 100 Ton License Program

-The Massachusetts Maritime Academy offers the OUPV License (Charter Captain or "6 Pack License") and the 100 Ton Master License Program.
+The Massachusetts Maritime Academy offers the 100 Ton Master License Program.
 For those who desire to earn a living on the water providing fishing charters, dive trips or other marine experiences, or can see themselves as the Captain of their own charter boat company, this program is the first step towards achieving that goal.

 These USCG approved courses provide a welcome alternative to other license and examination preparation courses.
 Our instructors have experience in the maritime industry and expertise in classroom teaching and instructional techniques.
 USCG exams are offered at the Academy, minimizing the stress of driving to Boston for testing.